Mediators look to extend truce in Gaza on its final day, with one more hostage swap planned

 Israel’s bombardment and ground offensive have displaced more than 1.8 million people inside Gaza, nearly 80% of the territory’s population, and most have sought refuge in the south, according to the U.N.

-The cease-fire has allowed more aid to be delivered to Gaza, up to 200 trucks a day, but that is less than half what the enclave was importing before the fighting, even as needs have soared.
+The cease-fire has allowed increased aid delivered by 160 to 200 trucks a day into Gaza, but that is less than half what Gaza was importing before the fighting, even as needs have soared.
 People stocking up on fuel and other basics have had to wait for hours in long lines that form before dawn.

 As U.N.-run shelters have overflowed, many have been forced to sleep on the streets outside in cold, rainy weather.
-The head of the World Health Organization warned Wednesday that “more people could die from disease than bombings.”
+The head of the World Health Organization warned about the dire conditions in overcrowded shelters on Monday, saying “more people could die from disease than bombings.”

 Magdy reported from Cairo and Lidman from Jerusalem.